lockrc/capstone/FinalTechnicalReport.md

 The crashing issue will need to be solved.
 It is likely an error with reaching either of the websites or the database.
 The future work will also need to include the backfill of data and implementing live data and the ability to download the data.

 ## References
-Provide references in standard ACM format (numbers in text correspond to numbered references here).
-List all references to code used as part of your system (libraries, etc.)

 [1] https://www.python.org/ <br>
 [2] https://pysftp.readthedocs.io/en/release_0.2.9/ <br>
 [3] https://dev.mysql.com/downloads/connector/python/ <br>